RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-10-10-pre-commit.md

 ## Background

-For those unfamiliar with version control and Git in particular this will likely all sounds alien.
-If you are new to the world of version control and Git I can highly recommend the [Git & Github through GitKraken Client - From Zero to Hero!](https://srse-git-github-zero2hero.netlify.app/) offered by the [Research Software Engineering](https://rse.shef.ac.uk) at the University of Sheffield and developed by Alumni [Anna Krystalli](https://annakrystalli.me/).
+For those unfamiliar with version control and Git in particular this will likely all sound alien.
+If you are new to the world of version control and Git I can highly recommend the [Git & Github through GitKraken Client - From Zero to Hero!](https://srse-git-github-zero2hero.netlify.app/) course offered by the [Research Software Engineering](https://rse.shef.ac.uk) at the University of Sheffield and developed by Alumni [Anna Krystalli](https://annakrystalli.me/).